 If preplanning a cremation, an individual can pre-sign the required authorization forms.
 This makes things much easier for surviving families when the time comes.

-A mandatory waiting period of 24 hours must elapse following the death before a cremation can be performed.
+A 24-hour mandatory waiting period must elapse after the death before a cremation can be performed.
 However, it typically takes a few days to complete all the necessary paperwork.
 This is needed for a cremation to proceed.

 How long does cremation take in Arizona?

-Typically, it takes 3-7 days for a cremation to proceed.
+Typically, a cremation takes 3-7 days to proceed.
 However, it can take longer if there is a delay in completing authorizations or in obtaining the death certificate and cremation permit.

 If required, an expedited cremation can be performed after the mandatory waiting period, provided all necessary authorizations are completed in a timely manner.
 There may be an additional charge for this.